Camp Katharine Parsons Restoration Project

 You Can Help

-Or, donate now to our fundraising effort that, together with the state's allocation, will move Camp Katharine Parsons into the construction phase of the project and, eventually, to its full restoration.
+Your gift will help move Camp Katharine Parsons further into the construction phases of the project and, eventually, to its full restoration and reinstatement of a treasured North Minneapolis childhood mainstay.

 To volunteer, donate services in-kind, or for other ways you can become a Camp Katharine stakeholder, contact firstname.lastname@example.org.